Get our best marketing tips & industry insights to your inbox!

 • Creator merch is merchandise that can be purchased from your website or from platforms like Teespring.
 Creators usually make money when fans buy merchandise because they set up their own shops on these sites where buyers can purchase items with prices based on how much profit will go towards creators (the profits vary depending on what kind of product it is).

-The benefits of a YouTube sponsorship calculator
+The Benefits of a YouTube Sponsorship Calculator

 There are tons of tools out there that help you calculate how much you can earn from your videos.
 A YouTube rate calculator can help to point you in the right direction and find a ballpark figure for your content.
 Watch out though: many sponsorship calculators overstate the sponsorship rate and suggest video rates that few brands will be prepared to pay.